Bot Bowl IV is the fourth AI competition in Blood Bowl and will happen (virtually) at the IEEE Conference of Games 2022.

 Match Rules

-Each match will use the following configurations:
+Each match used the following configurations:

 - The BB2016 ruleset